 If you are a federal employee who is reemployed by a federal agency after serving with an international organization, you must include in income any reemployment payments you receive.

 If you are a Peace Corps volunteer or volunteer leader, some allowances you receive are taxable and others are not.

-Allowances are taxable and must be included on your Form W-2 and reported on your return as wages.
-These include:
+The following allowances are taxable and must be included on your Form W-2 and reported on your return as wages: